-Net Position - \$142,796,000 and \$134,042,000 of INvestEd's net position and all related revenues were unrestricted at June 30, 2017 and 2016, respectively.
+Net Position - \$148,468,000 and \$142,796,000 of INvestEd's net position and all related revenues were unrestricted at June 30, 2018 and 2017, respectively.
 INvestEd does, however, maintain debt and other arrangements which limit the use of assets.
-At June 30, 2017 and 2016, INvestEd's restricted net position of \$1,785,000 and \$1,640,000, respectively, reflect debt reserve requirements (see Note 4) and \$149,000 and \$192,000, respectively, reflect amounts invested in capital assets (see Note 5).
+At June 30, 2018 and 2017, INvestEd's restricted net position of \$1,844,000 and \$1,785,000, respectively, reflect debt reserve requirements (see Note 4) and \$157,000 and \$149,000, respectively, reflect amounts invested in capital assets (see Note 5).

 Loan Income and Related Expenses - Interest and special allowance on loans are recognized as income in the period earned, and servicing costs are charged to expense as incurred.
 Premiums paid for student loans are amortized using a method which approximates the effective interest method over the estimated life of the loans (10 years).
-At June 30, 2017 and 2016, unamortized premiums totaled \$59,000 and \$444,000, respectively.
+As of June 30, 2018, all premiums have been fully amortized.
+At June 30, 2017, unamortized premiums totaled \$59,000.

 In addition, loans were purchased at a discount in June 2009, and this discount is being amortized over the estimated life of the loans (10 years).
-At June 30, 2017 and 2016, the unamortized discount totaled \$106,000 and \$150,000, respectively.
+At June 30, 2018 and 2017, the unamortized discount totaled \$62,000 and \$106,000, respectively.

-Servicing Fees - As of June 30, 2017, Pennsylvania Higher Education Assistance Agency, Xerox Education Services, LLC, and Great Lakes Education Loan Services, Inc. service INvestEd's FFELP student loan portfolio.
-Aspire Resources, Inc. and Pennsylvania Higher Education Assistance Agency service the private tuition and refinance loan portfolio.
+Servicing Fees - As of June 30, 2018, Pennsylvania Higher Education Assistance Agency services INvestEd's FFELP student loan portfolio and private tuition and refinance loan portfolios.
 Servicing fee expense amounts are included in operating expenses in the statements of revenues, expenses and changes in net position.

 Risk Management - INvestEd is exposed to various risks of loss related to property loss, torts, errors and omissions, cyber risk and employee injuries.
 Coverage for these various risks of loss is obtained through commercial insurance.
 There has been no significant reduction in insurance coverage from the prior year for all categories of risk.
 Commercial insurance is purchased in an amount that is sufficient to cover INvestEd's risk of loss.
-INvestEd will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.
+INvestEd will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired, or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.